afombravo/tnseeker/README.md

  2. An annotation file in genbank format (.gb), or a .gff (there is an example gff format file in this repo)

  3. A FASTA file with the genome under analysis.
+The contig names MUST match the ones in the annotation files (Version name in the .gb file, or the first column in the gff file)

 ---